Extremal polygonal chains with respect to the Kirchhoff index: Introduction

-Recently, more and more attentions were paid to the Kirchhoff index.
-An important direction is to determine the graphs with maximal or minimal Kirchhoff indices in a given class of graphs.
-Such as, Sun and Yang \cite{14} characterized pentagonal chains with extremal Kirchhoff indices.
-They \cite{13} also determined the minimal Kirchhoff index of hexagonal chains.
-It was shown in \cite{2} that among all hexagonal chains, the linear chain is the unique chain with the maximum Kirchhoff index.
-Up to now, closed formulas for the Kirchhoff index have been given for many graphs, such as silicate networks \cite{32}, ladder-like graphs \cite{24}, ladder graphs \cite{23}, linear pentagonal chains \cite{30}, linear hexagonal chains \cite{25}, linear crossed hexagonal chains\cite{26}, phenylenes chians \cite{27}, cyclic phenylenes \cite{29}, M\"{o}bius phenylenes chains and cylinder phenylenes chains \cite{28}, linear octagonal chains \cite{12}, M\"{o}bius/cylinder octagonal chains \cite{11}, random cyclooctatetraene and spiro chains \cite{27}, random polyphenyl and spiro chains \cite{31}.
-Some other topics on the Kirchhoff index of a graph may be referred to \cite{33,34,35,38} and references therein.
+Recently, more and more attention has been paid to the Kirchhoff index.
+An important research direction about the Kirchhoff index is determining the graphs with the maximal or minimal Kirchhoff index in a given class of graphs.
+Up to now, the Kirchhoff index has been given for many graphs, such as silicate networks \cite{32}, ladder-like graphs \cite{24}, ladder graphs \cite{23}, linear pentagonal chains \cite{30}, linear hexagonal chains \cite{25}, linear crossed hexagonal chains \cite{26}, linear crossed octagonal graphs \cite{10}, phenylenes chians \cite{27}, cyclic phenylenes \cite{29}, M\"{o}bius phenylenes chains and cylinder phenylenes chains \cite{28}, linear octagonal chains \cite{12}, M\"{o}bius/cylinder octagonal chains \cite{11}, random cyclooctatetraene and spiro chains \cite{36}, random polyphenyl and spiro chains \cite{31}.
+Some other topics on the Kirchhoff index of a graph may be referred to \cite{33,34,35,46,38} and references therein.